thomaspernet/DataAnalysisPy/README.md

-The last technique to visualize the relationship between X and Y is to aggregate the data for one high dimensional variable and color the dot with a low dimensional variable.
+The last technique to visualize the relationship between X and Y is to aggregate the data for one high dimensional variable and color the dots with a low dimensional variable.